aws/aws-sdk-js-v3/README.md

 ## New API Documentation

-We are excited to announce the [developer preview](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/preview/) of our new API documentation for AWS SDK for JavaScript v3.
-Please follow instructions on the landing page to leave us your feedback.
+We are excited to announce the [API documentation](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/) for AWS SDK for JavaScript v3.
+If you have any feedback, please open a [documentation issue](https://github.com/aws/aws-sdk-js-v3/issues/new/choose)

 # AWS SDK for JavaScript v3